Is This Actually Viable?

 What's Proven

-• The core infrastructure works—smart contracts deploy, transactions settle, integrations connect
+- The core infrastructure works — contracts connect, transactions settle, integrations sync

-• Members can stake, earn, and redeem without understanding blockchain
+- Members can stake, participate, and redeem without understanding blockchain

 What's Uncertain